TaylorShady/TaylorShady/README.md

 Eu tenho um desejo enorme de me tornar um grande desenvolvedor web e claro com grande ajuda e aprendizado sei que irei alcançar meu propósito pois todo esforço não é em vão no final.

+EN: Hey there!
+I'm taylor, I come from Brazil - Rio de Janeiro, I'm a studiant and  an web designer, I work with prototypes development, I'm ever learning about the programmation to be a better full stack than currently, I believe that the knowledge is limitless so I'm ever searching and learning about all of the programmation 😊

 Conhecimento em:

 - **•Front-End**